govau/content-guide/_punctuation-grammar/semicolons.md

 Not this

-> We want to help to make public services simple and clear; and also fast.
+> We want to help to make public services simple and clear; we also want to help make them fast.
 "
 %}